By: Dr. Rachel Tavel, DPT.

 When people hear the word “core” they usually think about their abdominal muscles.
-We all know that we have to have a strong core for improved posture, balance and overall strength.
-But what if I told you your shoulders have their own core?
+We all know that we have to have a strong core for improved posture, balance, and overall strength.
+But what if we told you your shoulders have their own core?

 Think of the scapulae as the foundation of your house.
 Your house is only as sturdy as its foundation, just as a tree is only as sturdy as its roots.
 Similar to a tree or a house, upper body strength relies heavily on the stability provided by the scapular muscles, which ground the upper extremities and allow for greater distal strength.

-Lay face down with arms out to sides like the letter “T.” While drawing belly in and maintaining neutral spine, lift arms up to sides while maintaining “T” position by engaging muscles between shoulder blades.
+- Dynamic T and I: Lay face down with arms out to sides like the letter “T.” While drawing the belly in and maintaining a neutral spine, lift arms up to sides while maintaining a “T” position by engaging muscles between shoulder blades.
 Gently lower arms until they are down by your side, creating the letter “I.” Return to “T” and repeat this movement.
 Do not arch lower back or lift head up.
-Perform 2 sets of 10.
+(Perform 2 sets of 10.)

-Stand tall with shoulders down and back drawing belly in towards spine.
+- Bilateral External Rotation: Stand tall with shoulders down and back drawing the belly in towards the spine.
 With elbows at 90-degrees and resistance band in hands, gently open arms out to sides against resistance.
 Don’t let shoulders tilt forward — keep them down and back.
 This strengthens the rotator cuff muscles.
-Repeat 2 sets of 10 repetitions.
+(Repeat 2 sets of 10 repetitions.)

-Begin in a modified plank position resting on forearms.
-While maintaining neutral spine (draw belly up towards spine for transverse abdominus muscle engagement), activate serratus anterior by pushing through forearms, allowing shoulder blades to separate farther apart.
+- Modified Plank With Protraction: Begin in a modified plank position resting on forearms.
+While maintaining a neutral spine (draw the belly up towards spine for transverse abdominus muscle engagement), activate serratus anterior by pushing through forearms, allowing shoulder blades to separate farther apart.
 Return to starting position.
-Perform 10 reps holding 3 seconds each time you push arms away.
+(Perform 10 reps holding 3 seconds each time you push arms away.)

-T, W, and Snow Angel: Position yourself on foam roller with both head and tailbone supported.
-For T: open arms out to sides and allow gravity to create stretch.
-Do not force arms down to ground if they do not touch.
+- Pec Stretch, W, and Snow Angel on Foam Roller: Position yourself on a foam roller with both head and tailbone supported.
+For T: open arms out to sides and allow gravity to create the stretch.
+Do not force arms down to the ground if they do not touch.
 For W: bend both elbows and lower arms until arms hang at side.
 For Snow Angel: Begin with arms down by your side.
-Gently move arms out side side and overhead like you are creating a snow angel, and return to start.
-Hold T/W about 20 seconds.
-Do not perform Snow Angel if you have shoulder pain with this movement.
+Gently move arms out side to side and overhead like you are creating a snow angel, and return to start.
+Hold T/W for about 20 seconds.
+(Do not perform Snow Angel if you have shoulder pain with this movement.)

 *The 17 muscles that attach to your shoulder blades: